 What validates the power and glory of this brand is the massively popular golden logo, that is easily recognizable all across the globe.
 People of any nationality or language easily identify and recognize the M-shaped logo and what it symbolizes.
 This logo is considered as an integral part of this colossal fast-food restaurant’s brand value, which is estimated to be of more than 40 billion dollars.

 The element that remained consistent throughout the entire process of modification, however, is the symbolic image of the Golden Arches.
-The sleek design of this logo and its simplicity makes this logo a memorable one for generations of food lovers as well as graphic designers.
+The sleek design of this logo and its simplicity make this logo a memorable one for generations of food lovers as well as graphic designers.
 Being one of the most identifiable images of modern times, this logo successfully manages to represent the brand Mc Donald’s as well as its legacy of quality food and reliable services over decades.

 Bio: My name is Jason Parker.
 I am a marketing executive and 7 years of experience in blogging.
 Blogging is my love, my hobby, and my life.